michaelpdougherty/coin-flip/README.md

 # coin-flip
-Python program to flip 1 million coins inspired by John Fish.
+Python program to flip coins inspired by John Fish.